alexandrebodin/webpack-book/introduction/Webpack.md

 </html>
 ```

-Well that's what webpack is all about.
+Well that's what Webpack is all about.
 It worries about loading and creating a final `js` file to import into your `index.html`

 ## Differences with other tools